jowtheshiba/SwiftyRres/README.md

 A Swift wrapper for the [RRES (Resource File Format)](https://github.com/raysan5/rres) library, providing easy access to resource file operations in Swift applications.

+This project includes the original RRES library as a git submodule to ensure compatibility with the latest version.

 ## Features

 - **Multi-platform support**: macOS, Linux